avaneev/prvhash/README.md

 require at least 4 "conditioning" preliminary rounds (core function calls), to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically for table hash use.
-Note that the `prvhash42s` starts from the "full zero" state and then performs acceptably.
+Note that the `prvhash42s` function starts from the "full zero" state and then performs acceptably.

 ## Other ##